Johnlock

-Johnlock (also Sherlock Holmes/John Watson or Sherlock/John) is the fandom name for the hypothetical romantic pairing, or "ship", between the BBC Sherlock characters Sherlock Holmes and John Watson.
-Fans who ship Johnlock are typically young queer women, often from Tumblr.
-It is a very common pairing on popular fanfiction site Archive of Our Own, though its popularity has diminished since the show stopped airing in 2017.
+Johnlock (short for John/Sherlock) is the fan nickname for the hypothetical romantic relationship ("ship") between the character Sherlock Holmes and his companion John Watson as depicted in the BBC series Sherlock (2010–2017).
+Fan artwork and slash fiction of the two as a romantic or sexual pairing became popular on Tumblr, particularly among young queer women, and Sherlock Holmes/John Watson remains a common pairing on the fan fiction site Archive of Our Own.

-Sherlock has been accused of queerbaiting by both fans and academics, who believe that the show has subtextually implied romantic feelings between the leads.
-Some fans believed that a romantic reading was intended by the show's creators and would eventually be portrayed within the show itself, a theory that was termed The Johnlock Conspiracy (TJLC).
-The showrunners Mark Gatiss and Steven Moffat and the actors have repeatedly denied this.
+Some fans and academics have accused the show of queerbaiting—subtextually hinting at the possibility of romance between its two male leads to attract an LGBTQ audience, without ever making the romantic reading explicit.
+In interviews, John's actor Martin Freeman, and showrunners Mark Gatiss and Steven Moffat denied that this was their intention, saying the show's "gay references", such as Sherlock and John being repeatedly mistaken for a couple, were meant as jokes.

+A fan theory called The Johnlock Conspiracy (TJLC) speculated that showrunners had intended a romantic reading, and planted various clues that the ship would eventually become canon within the show, though this never materialized.

 Background

-Sherlock, a BBC television show which first aired in 2010, is a modern adaptation of Arthur Conan Doyle's Sherlock Holmes stories.
-It centers around Sherlock Holmes, played by Benedict Cumberbatch, and John Watson, played by Martin Freeman.
+The BBC television series Sherlock is an adaptation of Arthur Conan Doyle's Sherlock Holmes stories.
+It depicts Sherlock Holmes (played by Benedict Cumberbatch) and his associate John Watson (played by Martin Freeman) solving mysteries together in present-day London.
 The show was co-created by showrunners Steven Moffat and Mark Gatiss.

 Queer readings of Sherlock Holmes precede the 2010 show.
 The 1970 film The Private Life of Sherlock Holmes, for instance, heavily implies that Holmes is gay.
 This adaption is one of Gatiss' favorite movies, and he has said that he believes the Holmes in the film to be in love with Watson.
-Moffat, while writing for Doctor Who, added a married lesbian couple based on Watson and Sherlock.
+Moffat, while writing for Doctor Who, added a married lesbian couple based on Watson and Holmes.
 In the 2003 book Strangers – Homosexual Love in the Nineteenth Century, author Graham Robb argued that Doyle's original Holmes was coded as gay and had a "distinctly homosexual lifestyle".
 Fandom scholar Anne Jamison, in the book Fic: Why Fanfiction Is Taking Over the World, quotes an anonymous fan describing Sherlock Holmes as the "First Fandom Ever", and Holmes/Watson as "the first slash ship sailin' the seven seas".